-5.1 Our community is inform ed and engaged Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 5.1.1 Proactively communicate information on Council services, activities and events 5.1.1.1 Ensure a Council wide focus on external communication that works across multiple mediums including online, print and face to face and ensures both the urban and rural areas are adequately communicated with Office of GM Bi-annual newsletter developed and distributed Increase in Followers on Council Facebook page No. of media releases distributed 6GM 5.1.2 Provide opportunities for the community to be involved in key strate-gies, policies and decisions of Council 5.1.2.1 Implement a Community Engagement Policy and Community Engagement Strategy in line with IAP2 guidelines Eco Dev Policy and Strategy developed and ap-proved by Council 9EB 5.1.2.2 Complete communication strategies for key projects All No. of strategies developed for key projects 6GM 5.2 We collaborate and pursue e partnerships that achieve gre eat outcomes fo or our community 5.2.1 Work in partnership with the community on key projects 5.2.1.1 Establish Committees and Working Groups with community representation for key Council projects All No. of committees established for projects 6GM 5.2.1.2 Progressively implement the Disability Inclusion Action Plan All No. of initiatives implemented Committee established 17TP
+5.1 Our community is inform ed and engaged Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 5.1.1 Proactively communicate information on Council services, activities and events 5.1.1.1 Ensure a Council wide focus on external communication that works across multiple mediums including online, print and face to face and ensures both the urban and rural areas are adequately communicated with Office of GM Bi-annual newsletter developed and distributed Increase in Followers on Council Facebook page No. of media releases distributed 6GM 5.1.2 Provide opportunities for the community to be involved in key strategies, policies and decisions of Council 5.1.2.1 Implement a Community Engagement Policy and Community Engagement Strategy in line with IAP2 guidelines Community and Economic Development Policy and Strategy developed and approved by Council 9EB 5.1.2.2 Complete communication strategies for key projects All No. of strategies developed for key projects 6GM 5.2 We collaborate and pursu e partnerships that achieve gre eat outcomes fo or our community 5.2.1 Work in partnership with the community on key projects 5.2.1.1 Establish Committees and Working Groups with community representation for key Council projects All No. of committees established for projects 6GM 5.2.1.2 Implement the priority projects from the Disability Inclusion Action Plan to establish a Disability Inclusion Committee and construct an accessible change facility at the Deniliquin Swim Centre All Accessible pool changerooms completed Committee established 17TP

-Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 5.3.1 Deliver sustainable financial management, supported by effective long-term financial planning, cost savings and efficient purchasing and 5.3.1.1 Develop and implement a sustainable long-term financial plan Corporate Long Term Financial Plan developed and approved by Council Document updated and approved annually 18CS developing additional income streams beyond rates revenue 5.3.1.2 Implement year one of reimplementing Council's Business System with a focus on maximising mobility in the field Corporate Year one of TechOne project implemented on time and within budget 63ER 5.3.1.3 Investigate opportunities to sell assets surplus to requirements All No. of surplus assets sold or disposed of 6GM 5.3.2 Deliver excellent customer service 5.3.2.1 Develop a Frequently Asked Question (FAQ) system to improve first point of resolution customer service Corporate System developed and implemented 21PC 5.3.2.2 Develop and implement a performance reporting framework and project management system to track and support delivery of Council services and projects Corporate Performance reporting and project management systems implemented 18CS
+Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 5.3.1 Deliver sustainable financial management 5.3.1.1 Develop and implement a sustainable long-term financial plan Corporate Long Term Financial Plan developed and approved by Council Document updated and approved annually 18CS 5.3.1.2 Implement year one of reimplementing Council's Business System with a focus on maximising mobility in the field Corporate Year one of TechOne project implemented on time and within budget 63ER 5.3.1.3 Investigate opportunities to sell assets surplus to requirements All No. of surplus assets sold or disposed of 6GM 5.3.1.4 Undertake sound financial management in line with legislative requirements Corporate Quarterly budget statement reviews completed Financial statements lodged by 31 October Monthly investment reports to Council completed Outstanding rates maintained at below 8% 18CS 5.3.2 Deliver excellent customer service 5.3.2.1 Develop a Frequently Asked Question (FAQ) system to improve first point of resolution customer service Corporate System developed and implemented 21PC 5.3.2.2 Develop and implement a performance reporting framework and project management system to track and support delivery of Council services and projects Corporate Performance reporting and project management systems implemented 18CS